Written & Performed by Xandra Clark

 Excerpts have been shown at Judson Church, Queer Abstract/Starr Bar, Caveat, Theaterlab, Undiscovered Countries/Bizarre Bushwick, The Green Room, numerous house shows, and even an engagement party...

-The first full showing will be presented by The Tank from November 29 to December 1, 2018, at 7pm each night.
+The first full showing will be presented by The Tank on November 30 & December 1, 2018 at 7pm.